infantiablue/techika/src/blog/posts/what-import-defer-actually-changes-about-module-loading.md

 ---
 ## The proposal, in short

 **Deferring Module Evaluation** (a.k.a. `import defer`) is a [TC39 Stage 3 proposal](https://github.com/tc39/proposal-defer-import-eval) championed by Nicolò Ribaudo.
-The motivation is straightforward: ES modules made loading sane but kept one CommonJS luxury out of reach — paying CPU only for what you actually use.
+It restores a CommonJS convenience that ES modules took away: `require()` only ran a module's code when you actually called it, so a module you never touched cost you nothing at runtime.
+Static `import` evaluates the whole graph up front, on startup, whether you use it or not. `import defer` runs the module body only when you first read a property off it, synchronously, with no `await`.

 The syntax is namespace-only: